 • Keep the steps small and the pace moderate.

-• Add arm movements, like gentle reaches or claps, to involve the upper body and increase the level of activity as desired.
+• Add arm movements, like gentle reaches or claps, to involve the upper body.
+Wearing compression socks for seniors can help with circulation during the routine.

 Benefits